AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 there needs to have username and password for authenticating by the proxy.

-Binding to ACX Private IP address to a Single NAT Public IP Address
+Binding to CloudN Private IP address to a Single NAT Public IP Address
 ----------------------------------------------------------------------

-If your organization has more than one public IP addresses as the NAT address, you must bind ACX’s private IP address to one of the public IP addresses.
-That is, ACX will always be translated to one static public IP address for its outbound traffic.
+If your organization has more than one public IP addresses as the NAT address, you must bind CloudN’s private IP address to one of the public IP addresses.
+That is, CloudN will always be translated to one static public IP address for its outbound traffic.

 For example, on Cisco ASA, you can configure the following to bind a